erez-o/docsforge/README.md

 Supports API documentation in multiple languages (uses and extends doxygen).
 Supports projects with multiple languages (for example both C++ and python).
 Documentation pages are scanned to automatically detect api pages and creates links to them.

 - **Highly configurable yaml configuration file**.
-Define which markdown files you want to display, define
+Define which documentation files you wish to display, and over 20 configuration options to display only the important APIs your users should see.

 - **Docs are updated automatically.**.
 Your docs are rebuilt periodically so your project remains in sync with the docs.